Curate Terms and Conditions

 f.
 Authority of Arbitrator.
 If arbitration is initiated, the arbitrator will decide the rights and liabilities, if any, of You and the Curate, and the dispute will not be consolidated with any other matters or joined with any other cases or parties.
 The arbitrator shall have the authority to grant motions dispositive of all or part of any claim.
 The arbitrator shall have the authority to award monetary damages, and to grant any non-monetary remedy or relief available to an individual under applicable law, the AAA Rules, and the Agreement.
 The arbitrator shall issue a written award and statement of decision describing the essential findings and conclusions on which the award is based, including the calculation of any damages awarded.
 The arbitrator has the same authority to award relief on an individual basis that a judge in a court of law would have.
 The award of the arbitrator is final and binding upon You and the Curate.

 g.
 Waiver of Jury Trial.
 THE PARTIES HEREBY WAIVE THEIR CONSTITUTIONAL AND STATUTORY RIGHTS TO GO TO COURT AND HAVE A TRIAL IN FRONT OF A JUDGE OR A JURY, instead electing that all claims and disputes shall be resolved by arbitration under this Arbitration Agreement.
 Arbitration procedures are typically more limited, more efficient and less costly than rules applicable in a court and are subject to very limited review by a court.
-In the event any litigation should arise between You and the Curate in any state or federal court in a suit to vacate or enforce an arbitration award or otherwise, You AND THE COMPANY WAIVE ALL RIGHTS TO A JURY TRIAL, instead electing that the dispute be resolved by a judge.
+In the event any litigation should arise between You and the Curate in any state or federal court in a suit to vacate or enforce an arbitration award or otherwise, YOU AND THE COMPANY WAIVE ALL RIGHTS TO A JURY TRIAL, instead electing that the dispute be resolved by a judge.

 h.
 Waiver of Class or Consolidated Actions.
 ALL CLAIMS AND DISPUTES WITHIN THE SCOPE OF THIS ARBITRATION AGREEMENT MUST BE ARBITRATED OR LITIGATED ON AN INDIVIDUAL BASIS AND NOT ON A CLASS BASIS, AND CLAIMS OF MORE THAN ONE CUSTOMER OR USER CANNOT BE ARBITRATED OR LITIGATED JOINTLY OR CONSOLIDATED WITH THOSE OF ANY OTHER CUSTOMER OR USER.